Simple Plastic Airplane Design

 Simple Plastic Airplane Design (SPAD) is a type of radio controlled model airplane.

 The R.C. aircraft is usually, though not always, built with the body consisting of a lightweight plastic material such as PVC gutter downspout or an aluminium rail.
 The wings are made of an equally light material such as foam or coroplast.
 The remaining components added to the plane are virtually the same as can be found in any other R.C. aircraft of similar size.

 This concept of building simple radio controlled airplanes using cheap materials without the time-consuming and painstaking process of working with balsa wood and iron-on plastic coating was popularized by a web site created in the late 1990s, spadtothebone.net.
-While this web site, and the many original plans and articles still exist, the main gathering place for Spad enthusiasts on the web today resides at spadworld.net..
+While this web site, and the many original plans and articles still exist, the main gathering place for Spad enthusiasts on the web today resides at rcgroups..
+R/C Report magazine author Frank Costa covered Spads from April 2003 to July 2004.

 SPADs are preferred to other materials because they are cheaper and are easy to work with, painting is not required, the plastic can optionally be decorated with vinyl sheets which are available in any signboard making shop at very cheap price.
 The hinges for the control surfaces can be made by sheering one of the twinwalls of the plastic sheet and no special hinging device is required.